-Inclusion of an approximately 240m long tunnel through the ridge dividing the Mangapepeke and Mimi catchments.
-The tunnel has greatly reduced the size of the cut and fill area that would otherwise have been required and has preserved the important east - west connectivity of habitat (ridge to coast).
+• Inclusion of an approximately 240m long tunnel through the ridge dividing the Mangapepeke and Mimi catchments.
+The tunnel has greatly reduced the size of the cut and fill area that would

-- Incorporation of an approximately 120m long bridge across a tributary valley of the Mimi Stream on the south side of the route.
-This bridge sits very close to the ecologically significant wetland area and has significantly reduced the effects that a cut and fill approach would have had on the wetland. - Incorporation of an approximately 25m long bridge across a tributary valley of the Mangapepeke Stream on the north side of the route at CH24001/2. - Introduction of construction techniques to reduce effects.
+- otherwise have been required and has preserved the important east west connectivity of habitat (ridge to coast);- - Incorporation of an approximately 120m long bridge across a tributary valley of the Mimi Stream on the south side of the route.
+This bridge sits very close to the ecologically significant wetland area and has significantly reduced the effects that a cut and fill approach would have had on the wetland; - Incorporation of an approximately 25m long bridge across a tributary valley of the Mangapepeke Stream on the north side of the route at CH2400; - Introduction of construction techniques to reduce effects.
 For example, the larger bridge has been designed in a way that will allow it to be constructed from each side rather than from the valley bottom.
-This will reduce the amount of ground and vegetation disturbance compared to a more conventional approach of building the bridge from the valley bottom, and it will also reduce the risk of sediment erosion down into the wetland. - The smaller bridge has been added to the Project as it will provide higher certainty of ensuring appropriate fish passage for a wider range of flows - Minor adjustments to the route to minimise the need to remove significant trees.
-The number of significant trees potentially needing to be removed has been reduced from 22 to 17 by this means. - Realignment of the road corridor, including shifting part of the corridor further from the ecologically significant wetland area - Location of construction yards, laydown areas, construction access tracks and haul roads away from sensitive/significant areas to minimise the extent of disturbance and vegetation clearance1/2. - Use of retaining walls to avoid loss of significant trees where possible - Location of spoil fill areas in areas likely to cause the least ecological effect2- - Implementation of vegetation removal, construction and sediment management best practices to minimise effects on adjoining vegetation, habitat and fauna: - Physical delineation (such as fencing or flagging tape) will be used to clearly mark the extent of vegetation clearance to be undertaken, along with vegetation to be protected. - Installation of an effective waste management system to minimise the chances of attracting pest mammals;- - Having ecologists on site to advise the construction teams and recover important vegetation and animals, when vegetation is being cleared; and.
+This will reduce the amount of ground and vegetation disturbance compared to a more conventional approach of building the bridge from the valley bottom, and it will also reduce the risk of sediment erosion down into the wetland: - The smaller bridge has been added to the Project as it will provide higher certainty of ensuring appropriate fish passage for a wider range of flows; - Minor adjustments to the route to minimise the need to remove significant trees.
+The number of significant trees potentially needing to be removed has been reduced from 22 to 17 by this means; - Realignment of the road corridor, including shifting part of the corridor further from the ecologically significant wetland area; - Location of construction yards, laydown areas, construction access tracks and haul roads away from sensitive/significant areas to minimise the extent of disturbance and vegetation clearance; - Use of retaining walls to avoid loss of significant trees where possible; - Location of spoil fill areas in areas likely to cause the least ecological effect; - Implementation of vegetation removal, construction and sediment management best practices to minimise effects on adjoining vegetation, habitat and fauna: - Physical delineation (such as fencing or flagging tape) will be used to clearly mark the extent of vegetation clearance to be undertaken, along with vegetation to be protected; - Installation of an effective waste management system to minimise the chances of attracting pest mammals; - Having ecologists on site to advise the construction teams and recover important vegetation and animals, when vegetation is being cleared; and. - Management of light spill associated with construction lighting through careful consideration of the layout and arrangement of temporary lighting (including shrouding and spectrum limits to minimise impacts on adjacent ecological habitats).-

-3.3 Project areafootprint rehabilitation and restoration
+3.43.3 Project areafootprint rehabilitation and restoration